lijun99/altar2-documentation/docs/cuda/Installation.rst

     -- Generating done
     -- Build files have been written to: ${HOME}/tools/src/pyre/build

-Please also read :ref:`CMake Options` for more options and customizations.
+Please read :ref:`CMake Options` if you have some problems or need more customizations.

 After `cmake` generates correct Makefiles, you may continue to run `make` and install,
 ::